lucky-wolf/DW2-XL/README.md

 ## Hyper Drives
 - Experimental Warp Fields allow for nearby exploration, making for a more gradual early game.
 - Have had the various types extended and balanced a bit so that every path is viable, with obvious trade-offs between lag, in flight speed, and balanced performance.
-  - Kaldos drives are all about snappy response, but sacrifice range for a single hop.
+  - Snap drives are all about snappy response, but sacrifice range for a single hop.
-  - Equinox drives are about flight-speed, and have a middling range per hop.
+  - Hyperstream drives are about flight-speed, and have a middling range per hop.
-  - Calista Dal drives are all about range per hop, but sacrifice response time, being quite slow to spin up, as well as significantly slower than either Kaldos or Equinox.
+  - Calista Dal drives are all about range per hop, but sacrifice response time, being quite slow to spin up, as well as significantly slower than either Snap or Hyperstream.
 However, they're much lower energy consumption so make for an intriguing option well suited to caslon fusion reactors.

 ## Reactors
 - Have had the various types extended and balanced so that every major type is in-principle viable and competitive, depending on your empire's strategic situation.